 Healthy Drinks?
-Watermelon juice and Beyonce.
+Watermelon Juice & Beyonce

 The latest healthy drinks celebrity fad to follow cactus juice, coconut water, cayenne pepper water.... is Watermelon Juice.
 Apparently, Beyonce has invested!
 Watermelon is well known to have one of the highest sugar contents of all fruits!
 Any of you who have followed the Atkins diet, or who have expelled carbohydrates from their lives, will know that.
 Doesn't that discount it from the healthy drinks category?
-Watermelon juice being a healthy drinks is being touted under Health & Beauty sections in magazines.
+Watermelon juice being a healthy drink is being touted under Health & Beauty sections in magazines.

 The Ocado website shows that the 250ml bottle contains a humongous, 23.5 grams of sugar.
 That is a whopping 94% of your 25grams/6 teaspoons, recommended daily intake of sugar.
 Just last week Lorraine Kelly addressed sugar content on her morning show.

-So, in the name of sanity, a return to common sense, supporting women, raising confident and well informed daughters, genuine health and beauty, youthful ageing and, in an attempt to induce laughter, I am going to share my thoughts.
+So, in the name of sanity, a return to common sense, supporting women, raising confident and well-informed daughters, genuine health and beauty, youthful ageing and, in an attempt to induce laughter, I am going to share my thoughts.
 They will be posted under THE RANT section of my blog.
 Join me, participate, comment, send me guest blogs and most of all...trust your inner lie detector, laugh and be happy!